University of Chicago choirs

 Below you will find the basics about the Chapel choir, the Decani, Motet Choir, the Women’s Choir, and the University Chorus, along with links to other choral ensembles.

 The Chapel Choir

-The Rockefeller Chapel choir, 24-30 voices strong, comprises graduate and undergraduate students.
-It is anchored by artists in residence Kaitlin Foley, Matthew Dean, and Keith Murphy, and by students who are appointed as choral scholars—this year, graduate students Chloe Blackshear and Chaz Lee and undergraudates Hannah Landes and Will Myers.
+The Rockefeller Chapel choir, 28 voices strong, comprises graduate and undergraduate students.
+It is anchored by artists in residence Kaitlin Foley, Matthew Dean, Makenzie Matthews, Keith Murphy, and Vince Wallace, and by students who are chosen as choral scholars.

 Auditions for the Chapel Choir are held in Orientation week and in the first days of the autumn quarter.
 Details are posted on the Music Department’s auditions page.

 The Decani is the professional vocal ensemble of Rockefeller Chapel, twelve to sixteen solo voices who specialize in polyphonic music and sacred music suited to a chamber group.

 As the premier undergraduate choral ensemble at the University of Chicago, Motet Choir accepts 24 to 30 students each year.
 Singing a cappella masterworks of all periods, this group frequently includes music of the Renaissance in its repertoire, as well as music as diverse as Gregorian Chant and Gospel standards.
 The group performs at least three concerts per year, and sings at University convocations.

 The University Women's Ensemble, founded in 2009 and conducted by associate conductor Mollie Stone, specializes in music for women's voices and also joins with other University ensembles to sing major concerts.

 The University Chorus